 People usually describe apnea-related headaches as pressing pain that occurs on both sides of the head.
 They differ from migraines, which often cause pulsing pain on one side or the other and are usually accompanied by nausea or other symptoms.
-And the good news: “Typically when we treat the apnea, the headaches go away,” Dr. Foldvary-Schaefer says.
+And the good news: “Typically then, we treat the apnea, the headaches go away,” Dr. Foldvary-Schaefer says.

 This sleep disorder causes a person to hear an imaginary crash or exploding sound in the hazy moments between wake and sleep.
 It’s often painless, but some people report a stab of pain in the head.
-(Even if you don’t feel pain, though, it’s freaky to feel like a bomb just went off in your bedroom as you were drifting off to dreamland.)

 Sleep itself is pretty mysterious, so it’s no surprise that scientists have a lot to learn about the weird and wild ways our sleep systems can go awry.
 But the link between headaches and sleep problems is fairly straightforward — and mostly treatable.